FDA Retail Tobacco Compliance Program

 FDA State Tobacco Compliance Check Inspection Results

-Compliance Check Inspections results of Pennsylvania tobacco product retailers, to include, warning letters and civil money penalties are displayed on FDA's website at
+Pennsylvania’s Compliance Check Inspections results of Pennsylvania tobacco product retailers, to include, warning letters and civil money penalties can be found on FDA's website:

 Report a Potential Tobacco Violation